benjamin-recht/benjamin-recht.github.io/_posts/2017-12-05-kitchen-sinks.md

 Alchemists invented metallurgy, ways to make medication, dying techniques for textiles, and our modern glass-making processes.

 Then again, alchemists also believed they could transmute base metals into gold and that leeches were a fine way to cure diseases.
-To reach the sea change in our understanding of the universe that the physics and chemistry of the 1700s ushered in, all the theories alchemists developed had to be abandoned.
+To reach the sea change in our understanding of the universe that the physics and chemistry of the 1700s ushered in, most of the theories alchemists developed had to be abandoned.

 If you’re building photo sharing services, alchemy is fine.
 But we’re now building systems that govern health care and our participation in civil debate.
 I would like to live in a world whose systems are build on rigorous, reliable, verifiable knowledge, and not on alchemy.
-As annoying as the NIPS rigor police was, I wish it would come back.
+As aggravating as the NIPS rigor police was, I wish it would come back.

 I’ll give you an example of where this hurts us.